rage/programming-23/data/osa-6/1-tiedostojen-lukeminen.md

 Some of the exercises might at first seem overwhelming, but this is nothing to worry about.
 None of the exercises is strictly mandatory, and in fact _only 25 % of the points in each part is required to pass the course._ You can find more details about passing the course on the [page on grading](/grading-and-exams).

-**The exercises are not in any specific order of difficulty.** Each section usually introduces some new programming concepts, and these are then practiced with both simpler and more complicated exercises. **If you come across an exercise that feels too difficult, move on to the next one.** You can always come back to the more difficult exercises if you have time later.
+**The exercises are not in any specific order of difficulty.** Each section usually introduces some new programming concepts, and these are then practised with both simpler and more complicated exercises. **If you come across an exercise that feels too difficult, move on to the next one.** You can always come back to the more difficult exercises if you have time later.

 When the going inevitably gets tough, a word of consolation: a task that seems impossibly difficult this week will likely feel rather easy in about four weeks' time.